simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ## Detection Notes and Practical Limitations

+{{< figure src="eye-spy-m5stack-atom-lite-pocket-size.webp" alt="Photo-style illustration of the M5Stack Atom Lite Eye Spy device, roughly the size of a sugar cube, held between two fingers to show its compact scale" >}}

 ### What Eye Spy Cannot Do

 **5 GHz WiFi**: The ESP32 is a **2.4 GHz-only device**.
 Any surveillance camera, ALPR system, or access point operating exclusively on 5 GHz bands won't be visible to the WiFi scan or promiscuous engines. *Many modern IP cameras are 2.4 GHz capable even if they also support 5 GHz, but dedicated 5 GHz-only deployments will be missed.*